-- Pain can continue to the bottom of the foot and radiate up into the back of the leg
+- The pain may go into the heel and radiate up into the back of the leg

 - Can cause foot cramps

-- Contributes to the development of hammer toe and claw toe
+- Contributes to the development of hammertoe and claw toe

 - Running or walking on uneven ground